 Education isn’t just for school, it’s for entrepreneurship and empowerment

-By DORCAS APOORE, Mastercard Foundation Scholar at Camfed, member of Camfed’s CAMA alumnae network, and founder of the non-profit organization, Advocacy for Social Inclusion and Girls’ Education (ASIGE), Ghana.
+By DORCAS APOORE, Mastercard Foundation Scholar at CAMFED, member of the CAMFED Association, and founder of the non-profit organization Advocacy for Social Inclusion and Girls’ Education (ASIGE), Ghana.

 It was a dream come true.
 I could hardly believe that I was going to fly for the first time.
 The night before we got on the plane, I couldn’t sleep for imagining how it would be.
 When I landed in South Africa, I was welcomed by the Baobab 2017 flyers and students from all over Africa who had also come to Johannesburg to attend the Mastercard Foundation Baobab Summit.
 On the theme of #GiveBack, this year we discussed tackling poverty through social inclusion, social entrepreneurship and collective action.